bombsimon/dotfiles/README.md

 ### Color palette

-As seen in `vimrc` the current theme used is [Gruvbox](https://github.com/morhetz/gruvbox).
+As seen in neovim config the current theme used is [Gruvbox](https://github.com/morhetz/gruvbox).
 For iTerm2 i use the `base16-default-dark-256` from [base16-iterm2](https://github.com/martinlindhe/base16-iterm2) repository found